NA-MIC/ProjectWeek/PW30_2019_GranCanaria/BreakoutSessions/MachineLearning.md

 # Machine learning best practices

+We will share with each other how machine learning is implemented by various groups, see if we can find common patterns and way of leveraging similar efforts.

+Anybody who is interested in using machine learning for medical image computing is welcome.

 ## Agenda
 * Presenting current approaches for
   * training data generation
   * deployment of trained models for end-users
 * Discuss possibilities for creating common software infrastructure (in CTK or similar toolkits)

-## Presenters
+## Participants
-- Andras Lasso (PerkLab, Queen's University)
+- Andras Lasso (PerkLab, Queen's University) - with presentation
-- Steve Pieper (Isomics)
+- Steve Pieper (Isomics) - with presentation?
-- Marco Nolden (DKFZ)
+- Marco Nolden (DKFZ) - with presentation?

-- (add your name here if you participate at the session and you already use machine learning)
+Please add your name above if you plan to attend.

+Those who already have machine learning projects are encouraged to prepare with a short presentation (maximum 5 minutes; slides are optional) about how they do it now.
+Please add "with presentation" next to your name.

 ## Meeting minutes